 NBFMA members are entitled to additional compensation contingent upon scholastic/certificate achievement ("Scholastic/Certificate Achievement Pay").
 NBFMA members may apply for increases pursuant to this Section when eligible and scholastic/certificate achievement pay shall be included in the member's paycheck for the pay period immediately after approval by the Fire Chief.
 It is the responsibility of the NBFMA member to apply for Scholastic/Certificate Achievement Pay.
 Approval of the member's application shall not be unreasonably withheld or delayed, and the member shall not be entitled to receive scholastic/certificate achievement pay prior to the date the application is approved even though the member may have been eligible prior to approval.

-NBFMA member shall receive scholastic achievement pay for degrees awarded by accredited community colleges, state colleges, or universities in accordance with the following:
+NBFMA members shall receive scholastic achievement/certificate pay in accordance with the City's evaluation and approval process for degrees and/or coursework awarded by accredited community colleges, state colleges, universities or other approved institutions as follows: